madhead341/amazon-gen/README.md

 ## STEPS

-go into cmd and install colorama by doing this:
+go into cmd and install colorama by executing this command:

   pip install colorama

- run amazongen.py
+ After that run amazongen.py